microsoft/azurelinux-tutorials/README.md

 cd CBL-MarinerDemo/toolkit
 sudo make image CONFIG_FILE=../imageconfigs/demo_vhd.json
 ```

-Boot the image and verify that unzip in now provided, _and_ it is the -16 version.
+Boot the image and verify that `unzip` in now provided, _and_ it is the 6.0-16 version.
+Similarly, `etcd` is version 3.4.3, latest release.

 ```bash
     root@demo [~]# dnf info -y unzip